-Wiley is a project delivery and construction business based within South-East Queensland that services Australia, New Zealand, Thailand, and Malaysia.
+Wiley is a project delivery and construction business based within South-East Queensland, Australia, New Zealand, Thailand, and Malaysia.
+We are in the process of closing our offices in Thailand and Malaysia at the date of this report.

-We have more than 200 staff based across these locations and a supply chain that spans Australia and overseas.
+We have around 150 employees based in these locations and a supply chain that spans Australia and overseas at the date of this report.